 Waste – raw materials waste

 Efficient use of input materials is important for all Sika companies.
 Sika’s production processes are material intensive, using high volumes of resources like sand, cement, fillers, organic raw materials, and packaging and transportation materials.
 The major commercial impact of input materials makes their efficient use and reuse a mandatory element at Sika.
 Efficient production means reducing and reusing production scrap and packaging materials, as well as improving packaging design, resulting in higher productivity and lower material use.

 TARGET: 5% less accidents per year.
 This refers to the number of work-related accidents leading to injuries, and covers all Sika employees.
 This includes temporary and subcontracted staff.

-Safe and effective equipment, organization, and work processes
+Safe and effective equipment, organisation, and work processes

 Health and safety culture

 Sika strives to live up to its commitments regarding health and safety: “Nothing we do is worth getting hurt for”.
 The company has implemented management systems according to ISO 14001 and OHSAS 18001 in all major sites.
 A strong safety culture is embedded in every Sika site.

 The materiality analysis assesses the importance of sustainability topics for the company and its external stakeholders.
 It identifies the most relevant economic, environmental, and social aspects that are consistent with the business strategy, and defines the content of the sustainability strategy according to the GRI-Standards.
 In terms of sustainability reporting, the aspects deemed as material (or relevant) are those that have a significant impact on the economic, social, and environmental performance of the company, or that may substantially influence stakeholders’ perceptions and decisions.
 Accordingly, the materiality analysis is two-fold, as it takes into account the standpoint of the company and its stakeholders.